 Computers, computer networks, electronic devices, Internet access, and electronic mail are effective and important technological resources.
-The Board of Education has installed computers, a computer network, including Internet access and an e-mail system, and may provide electronic devices that access the system, such as personal laptops, Smartphones, iPads or other tablet computers, iPhones, Androids or other mobile or handheld electronic devices, to enhance the educational and business operations of the district.
+The Board of Education has installed computers and a computer network, including Internet access and an e-mail system, on Board premises and may provide electronic devices that can access the system, such as personal laptops, Smartphones, I-Pads or other tablet computers, I-Phones, Androids or other mobile or handheld electronic devices, to enhance the educational and business operations of the district.
 In these regulations, the computers, computer network, electronic devices, Internet access and e-mail system are referred to collectively as "the computer systems."

 These computer systems are business and educational tools.
 As such, they are being made available to employees of the district for district-related educational and business purposes.
 All users of the computer systems must restrict themselves to appropriate district-related educational and business purposes.
 Incidental personal use of the computer systems may be permitted solely for the purpose of e-mail transmissions and similar communications, including access to the Internet on a limited, occasional basis.
 Such incidental personal use of the computer systems is subject to all rules, including monitoring of all such use, set out in these regulations.
 Moreover, any such incidental personal use shall not interfere in any manner with work responsibilities.

 These computer systems are expensive to install, own and maintain.
 Unfortunately, these computer systems can be misused in a variety of ways, some of which are innocent and others deliberate.
 Therefore, in order to maximize the benefits of these technologies to the district, our employees and all our students, this regulation shall govern all use of these computer systems.